MultiscaleHN/baler/src/doc/faq.md

 the fact that the file is in the [TOML configuration format](https://github.com/toml-lang/toml).

-Cargo does not allow other names such as `cargo.toml` or `Cargofile` to emphasize the ease of how a Cargo repository can be identified.
+Cargo does not allow other names such as `baler.toml` or `Cargofile` to emphasize the ease of how a Cargo repository can be identified.
 An option of many possible names has historically led to confusion where one case was handled but others were accidentally forgotten.